wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 == Changelog ==

-= TODO2.6.0 =
+= 2.6.0 =
 - Fixed an issue where the affiliate "approve" button would cause an error for Italian translation.
-- Fixed an issue that was causing this warning on some servers: count() Parameter must be an array or an object that implements Countable in /affiliates-manager/source/Validation/ValidatorResult.php on line 7
+- Fixed an issue that was causing this warning on some servers: count() Parameter must be an array or an object that implements Countable in /affiliates-manager/source/Validation/ValidatorResult.php on line 7.
+- Added an option for affiliates to generate referral URLs from their dashboard.
+- Integrated LifterLMS with affiliates manager plugin: https://wpaffiliatemanager.com/affiliates-manager-lifterlms-integration/
+- Integrated ActiveCampaign with affiliates manager plugin: https://wpaffiliatemanager.com/signup-affiliates-activecampaign-list/

 = 2.5.9 =
 - Made some CSS specific changes to improve the appearance of the "Edit Creative" interface.